 Within training compartment K12, which includes Alternative I (Hastings Range), 18 separate cultural resources sites were discovered.
 Six of the resources were considered potentially eligible for the NRHP; the remaining 12 sites were considered ineligible due to their lack of integrity caused by previous ground disturbing activities.
 The lands encompassing Alternative II (K21) have also been surveyed, resulting in a finding of 65 cultural resources sites.
 Twenty of these cultural resources sites are potentially eligible for the Register and are currently in "Protected" status; the remaining 45 sites were considered ineligible.

-The lands encompassing Alternative III have also been surveyed, resulting in a finding of 32 cultural resources site.
-Seven of these cultural resources are located within the construction area of Alternative III.
-Each resource within the construction area was evaluated for eligibility to the NRHP through historic background research and test excavations.
-The late 19th and early 20th century mill site was the only resource found within the footprint of construction of the DMPRC range and target firing area to possess qualities sufficient to recommend its eligibility to the NRHP.
-The water-powered technology employed is distinctively characteristic of the type and method of construction, therefore, the site is likely to provide information important to the understanding of the history of the region.
-Two cultural resources sites, though not directly affected by construction, are within the current approach/glide slope for the proposed helipad for the DMPRC.
-Both sites have prehistoric Indian components that are potentially eligible for the NRHP.
-Four cultural resources sites are located within the Alternative III vicinity and close to the area where rounds may impact.
-One is a late 19th century homestead ruin with features and artifacts considered eligible for the NRHP; one is an early 20th Century house ruin considered eligible for the NRHP; and two are the remains of late 19th to early 20th century house ruins with sufficient integrity and artifact remains to warrant protection until their potential for the NRHP can be further evaluated.
+The lands encompassing Alternative III have also been surveyed, resulting in a finding of 29 cultural resources site.
+Six of these cultural resources are located within the construction area of Alternative III.
+Each resource within the construction area was evaluated or soon will be evaluated for eligibility to the NRHP through historic background research and test excavations.
+The late 19^{th} and early 20^{th} century mill site (9Ce1735) and a 19^{th} - 20^{th} century homestead (9Ce433) were the only resources found within the footprint of construction of the DMPRC range and target firing area to possess qualities sufficient to recommend its eligibility to the NRHP.
+A 19^{th} - 20^{th} century homestead (9Ce1918) is undergoing evaluation at this time.
+Three cultural resources sites (9Ce1928, 9Ce1930 and 9Ce1932), though not directly affected by construction, are within the current approach/glide slope for the proposed helipad for the DMPRC.
+All three sites have prehistoric Indian components that are potentially eligible for the NRHP and are scheduled for evaluation for their eligibility to the NRHP.
+These sites contained material from the Transitional (or Terminal) Archaic or Gulf Formational Period dating to about 4,500 to 3,000 years ago, the Middle Woodland (Swift Creek) Period of approximately 2,300 to 1,700 years ago, and perhaps other periods.